DanielBoye/duckyshell/README.md

 ---

-One as a straight command line tool, published as a python package
+## Features

+- Set path for USB
+- Set path for the text file
+- Flash USB with .bin file
-List current connected USB, so the user does not need to provide/set new path for the usb
+- List current connected USB, so the user does not need to provide/set new path for the usb

-I think this is the one I am going to end up to use

 Will be used for final project for CS50